-The inner-city retail scene is absolutely buzzing these days as well.
+The inner-city retail scene is absolutely buzzing these days.
 You will find a range of stores down Cashel, High and Colombo Streets, or you could visit the Crossing or Five Lanes.
-These areas range from you main retail stores through to boutique finds.
+These areas range from your main retail stores through to boutique finds.